suffolklibraries/lgc/content/collections/events/community-gardening-04-04-1-1-1-1.md

     content:
       -
         type: text
-        text: 'Plant, grow, chat.
-Eastern Angles'' gardening club is more than just about the plants, it’s about growing new friendships too.
-Whether green fingered or not, there''s a place for you in the community garden.'
+        text: "Plant, grow, chat.
+Eastern Angles' gardening club is more than just about the plants, it’s about growing new friendships too.
+Whether green fingered or not, there's a place for you in the community garden."
   -
     type: paragraph
     content: